Have a kindergartener ready to add? Try this number game!

 RELATED: Need a couple ideas to help organize your day with kids?
 Our Startup Guide is a great place to start.

 Just holding a domino can stimulate learning!
 You can read why manipulatives are so important to counting HERE.

 They are slightly cold, have indented dots to touch and feel as you count, and are typically bright and colorful.

 Basically, a domino hits all of your senses in just one round of play and a great tool for any math game for Kindergarteners.

 RELATED: Not ready to add?
 Try our domino maze!

 Let’s rewind and take a look at the progression of number sense:

-Children will being to count.
+Children will be to count.
 This simply means they are memorizing a sequence of numbers.
 Example: DIY Counting Game

 Next, children learn one-to-one correspondence.
-This means they are matching one, and only on number, with each item in a set of objects.
+This means they are matching one, and only on the number, with each item in a set of objects.
 This is touching as they count.
 Example: Number Line Count Up

 At a higher level, children also begin to automatically recognize a group of objects as the total amount.
 What this means is that a child sees five goldfish and can identify the group as five fish without counting.
 Example: Domino Track

 The big idea?

 You have plenty of time to get there.
 Allow counting and number sense to progress over time.

 Here is what is most important about all of this:

 Do not rush it.
 Do not compare.